vasyop/miniC-hosting/README.md

 # What is it?

-A simple stack-based virtual machine that runs C (missing features below) in the browser.
+1. A simple stack-based virtual machine that runs C (missing features below) in the browser.

-It is also the beginning of an interactive tutorial that covers C, how the VM works, and how the language is compiled.
+2. The beginning of an interactive tutorial that covers C, how the VM works, and how the language is compiled.

 # Why?